 Do you have any accessories for iPhone photography?
 Would you recommend that people buy them?

 As far as “mobile” accessories go, I have two things that I use all the time.
-I have a Lollipod tripod that is extremely lightweight and portable and has come in quite handy for self-portraits.
+I have lightweight and portable iPhone tripod that has come in handy for self-portraits.
 I also have an Anker E5 external battery/charger that allows me to recharge my iPhone up to 5 or 6 times before the Anker needs to be recharged itself.
 It has been a lifesaver for all-day photo walks.

 What tips do you have for beginner iPhoneographers who want to start taking creative photos with the iPhone?